triton-inference-server/model_navigator/examples/18_optimize_model_with_non_tensor_inputs/README.md

 # Optimize model with non-tensor inputs.

-In this example we show how to optimize a model with non-tensor inputs.
+In this example, we show how to optimize a model with non-tensor inputs.
 We differentiate two categories of non-tensor inputs:

 - tuples, lists and dictionaries - those are fully supported by the Model Navigator, but might not be supported by the underlying technologies (e.g. torchscript).
 - primitive types (integers, floats, strings and booleans) - those are currently only supported when they are consistent across all samples in the dataloader.
-For example if the first sample is `{"input_1": <some tensor>, "input_2": False}` all other samples also must have `input_2` set to `False`.
+For example, if the first sample is `{"input_1": <some tensor>, "input_2": False}` all other samples also must have `input_2` set to `False`.
 This restriction will be lifted in the future.

 In the `optimize.py` both categories are used.

-We recommend running this example in NVIDIA NGC [PyTorch containter](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
-To run the example simply run the `optimize.py` script:
+We recommend running this example in NVIDIA NGC [PyTorch container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/pytorch).
+To run the example, simply run the `optimize.py` script:

 ```bash
 ./optimize.py